 I have no idea why that might be significant.
 Do you?
 Share your theories in the comments section.

 UPDATE: Of course there's a "Cobain Evidence Blog" written by a lawyer named "Kurt Fraser."
+Do you seriously expect anything else at this point in the timeline?

 Now, I've been heretofore resistant to Chris Cornell murder theories, based on the fact that the man had admittedly suffered from severe depression and the theories I've read weren't especially well-argued.